surge-synthesizer/surge/README.md

 sudo apt install build-essential libcairo-dev libxkbcommon-x11-dev libxkbcommon-dev libxcb-cursor-dev libxcb-keysyms1-dev libxcb-util-dev libxrandr-dev libxinerama-dev libxcursor-dev libasound2-dev libjack-jackd2-dev
 ```

+*You can find more infos about Surge on Linux and other Unix-like distros in* [this wiki article](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Surge-on-various-unix-like-distributions).

 # Continuous Integration

 In addition to the build commands above, we use Azure pipelines for continuous integration.
 This means that each and